-(k) Borrowing costs
+(j) Borrowing costs

 Borrowing costs are recognized as an expense when they are incurred, except for interest charges attributable to major projects with substantial development and construction phases which are capitalized as part of the cost of the asset.
-There was no interest capitalized during the years ended December 31, 2023 and 2022.
+There was no interest capitalized during the years ended December 31, 2024 and 2023.

-(I) Leases
+(k) Leases